xyqiuchloe/Predicting-Stock-Returns-of-USA-Listed-Technology-Companies-Using-Financial-Ratios/README.md

 portfolios and S&P 500 index using a hold-out testing set.
 Higher returns on winning portfolios would provide evidence for market anomalies that can be taken advantage of for stock investment and hence challenge efficient market hypothesis.

+## Contents:

+### To see the full report, please see document: 'Final Report.pdf'

+### To see the codes for data preprocessing and Exploratory Analysis, please see document: ''
+### To see the coding for methodology and visualization, please see document: ''